vicjulrin/Matching_Counterfactual_Forest/README.md

 in the Peruvian Amazon from 2000 to 2021 done for the article “Potential of different governance mechanisms for achieving Global Biodiversity Framework goals” (Negret et al. 2024).
-The study evaluates the effectiveness of protected areas (PAs) and potential OECMs, particularly Indigenous Lands and Non-Timber Forest Products Concessions, in the Peruvian Amazon from 2000 to 2021.
-It uses a robust before-after control intervention design with statistical matching to account for non-random deforestation pressures and governance types.
+The study evaluates the effectiveness of protected areas and potential OECMs, particularly Indigenous Lands and Non-Timber Forest Products Concessions, preventing forest loss in the Peruvian Amazon from 2000 to 2021.
+It uses a robust before-after control intervention design with statistical matching to account for the non-random distribution of deforestation pressure and governance types.

 The input of the script is a data table where the rows represent pixels and the columns represent covariates.
 You must include a column that